-The air conditioning system in your rental apartment broke 3 days ago, it’s 100F degrees outside and more humid than the Amazonian rainforest.
+The air conditioning system broke down 3 days ago in your rental apartment, it’s 100F degrees outside and more humid than the Amazonian rainforest.
 Your landlord has promised to repair it soon, but three days later he’s not even returning your phone calls.
 As much as you love the sauna, living in one day and night is not your idea of “home spa”.
 What can you do?

 The answer depends on where you live.
 Your legal options can be very different from state to state.
 To find out exactly how different, we compared and contrasted landlord-tenant laws in 50 U.S. states and the District of Columbia.
 We focused on 10 common aspects of the landlord-tenant relationship, which include security deposits, rent increases, the warranty of habitability and eviction notices.
 We then created a ranking system based on the best and worst scenarios for renters and landlords (more on how we ranked the states in the Methodology section).